BlakeDanielson/mug-matcher/README.md

 To add or update data files:

+#### For Development Environment:
 1. Place the new or updated CSV files in the source directory (e.g., `../mugshotscripts/`)
 2. Run `npm run copy-data` to copy the files to the data directory
 3. Restart the application to use the new data

+#### For Production Environment (Render):
+1. For most data files, follow the same process as development
+2. For the `sorted_mugshots.csv` file specifically:
+   - Use the wormhole CLI tool to transfer the file directly to the `/data` directory on Render
+   - Example command: `wormhole send /path/to/sorted_mugshots.csv`
+   - Follow the prompts to complete the transfer
+   - The application will automatically detect and use the updated file

 ### Deploy on Vercel